akashsinha000/expense-tracker-api/AI_NOTES.md

 I used ChatGPT as a development assistant throughout this project.
 Since I was already familiar with Java, Spring Boot, and basic REST API development, I mainly used AI to discuss implementation approaches, review code, troubleshoot errors, and speed up development.

-Instead of directly copying generated code, I integrated the suggestions into my project, modified them according to my requirements, and verified every feature through testing using Postman, Swagger, and Docker.
+Instead of directly copying generated code, I integrated the suggestions into my project, modified them according to my requirements, and verified every feature through testing using Postman, Swagger, Docker, and JUnit.

 ---